What You’ll Learn 🎯

 Transfer functions table

-The Transfer function preview tab will show the FRFs that are set to Preview - > Enabled (>>) which can help with determining the relevant frequency range to include for the estimation proces.
-The Preview will also illustrate which modes are present between all FRFs (global modes) and which are only found at one or few FRFs (local modes).
+The Transfer Function Preview tab will display the FRFs set to Preview → Enabled (>>), which can help determine the relevant frequency range for the estimation process.
+The preview also illustrates which modes are present across all FRFs (global modes) and which appear only in one or a few FRFs (local modes).

 General settings